drorata/ds-dask_cluster_example/README.md

 Here are some important elements to note:

 1. The [AMI](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-optimized_AMI.html) I use is the one for `eu-west-1` which is optimized for Docker and provided by Amazon.
-It is possible to use other images as bases, but it is important that they will support `docker`.
+It is possible to use other images, but it is important that they will support `docker`.
 2. Define the private IP of the scheduler.
-You will need to use it when starting the workers and it is easier to know the IP than to find it
+You will need to use it when starting the workers and it is easier to *know* the IP than to *find* it
 3. Indicate how many workers should be used

 #### `output.tf`